seme4/ssi-consultancy/DeployersGuide.md

 ## Install curl

-* Command line tool and library for interacting over HTTP(S).
-* Useful for testing sameAs Lite deployments.
+curl is a command line tool and library for interacting over HTTP(S).
+It is used for testing sameAs Lite deployments.

 ### Ubuntu 14.04